-We have granted certain registration rights to certain of our officers and directors.
-If, following the completion of this offering, we register any of our securities for public sale in another offering, such officers and directors will have the right to include their shares in the registration statement, subject to reduction provisions whereby, we and the underwriters of any underwritten offering will have the right to limit the number of shares registered by these holders if they determine that marketing factors require limitation.
-In such a case the number of shares to be registered will be apportioned pro rata among these holders, according to the total amount of Registrable Securities entitled to be included by each holder.
+If we register any of our securities for public sale in another offering, holders of Series A-3 Registrable Securities will have the right to include their shares in the registration statement.
+However, this right does not apply to a registration relating to employee benefit plans or a registration relating solely to a transaction under Rule 144 of the Securities Act.
+We shall not be required to complete a Form S-3 if the holders of the Series A-3 Registrable Securities have had the opportunity to participate in two or more piggyback registrations in the preceding 12-month period.
+We and the underwriters of any underwritten offering will have the right to limit the number of shares registered by these holders if they determine that marketing factors require limitation, in which case the number of shares to be registered will be apportioned pro rata among these holders, according to the total amount of Series A-3 Registrable Securities entitled to be included by each holder.